michael-mcanulty/ts-binance-api/README.md

 # ts-binance-api
 >A Typescript API for trading cryptocurrency on Binance.

+This is setup to work on the Binance.us api.
+Change the URL to binance.com if necessary.
 ```
 import {
 	Binance, IBinanceOptions, Order, Price, Market, CandleInterval, IMarketOrderOpts,